AlphaLabsUY/rtd-alpha-docs/docs/index.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

-Follow our [getting started guide](getting_started.md).
-Further user oriented [documentation](user-guide/)
+Follow our .
+Further user oriented
 is provided for additional features.
-If you are looking to upgrade ArgoCD, see the [upgrade guide](./operator-manual/upgrading/overview.md).
+If you are looking to upgrade ArgoCD, see the .
-Developer oriented [documentation](developer-guide/) is available for people interested in building third-party integrations.
+Developer oriented is available for people interested in building third-party integrations.

 ## How it works